senorcodecat/balajimemex/readme.md

 # Balaji Memex

 ## About Balaji
-Angel investor.
-Formerly CTO of Coinbase and GP at Andreessen Horowitz.
-Cofounder of Earn, Counsyl, Teleport, and Coin Center.
+Balaji S. Srinivasan is a well known angel investor and serial entrepreneur in Silicon Valley.
+He was formerly the CTO of Coinbase, and General Partner at Andreessen Horowitz.
+He was also the cofounder of Earn.com (acquired by Coinbase), Counsyl (acquired by Myriad), Teleport (acquired by Topia), and Coin Center.
+He holds a BS/MS/PhD in Electrical Engineering, and an MS in Chem Eng. from Stanford.